Functional Fluidics’ biomarkers are unique diagnostic platforms that assess the health of red blood cells.

-Red Blood Cell Biomarkers
+Red Blood Cell Health Assays

-Our biomarkers assess the health of red blood cells by replicating the environment that they experience in our bodies and providing that information to doctors and scientists allowing them to make better decisions about drug development and patient care.
+These assays assess the health of red blood cells by replicating the environment that they experience in our bodies and providing that information to doctors and scientists allowing them to make better decisions about drug development and patient care.

 Flow Adhesion Assay